 Once you’ve got all the files added to the list, click the CONVERT/SAVE button.

-You don’t need to click the drop-down arrow, just click straight onto the button.
+You don’t need to click the drop-down arrow, just click directly onto the button.

 WMA to MP3 conversion settings in VLC.

-On the Convert Page, click the drop-down arrow in the Profile box.
+After clicking the Convert/Save button, the Convert Options Page will open , click the drop-down arrow in the Profile box.